Sustainability – Forage Fish

 Forage fish stocks are the foundation of the fishmeal industry.
 These species provide the raw material for approximately two-thirds of global fishmeal production (based on 2016 figure).
 Successful management of these stocks over time is therefore a critical component of sustainability, in order to ensure continuity of supply of fishmeal and fish oil as key ingredients in farmed fish and farmed pig and poultry feed.
 It is therefore in the fishmeal producers’ best interests to ensure that the stocks are managed in a way that makes sure that the fish will be available in the future.
 Continued access to these stocks is critical for the industry.

 There is a widely held view that marine fisheries are in decline and that extensive damage has been caused by overfishing.
-This is a view that appears to have been promoted through the media, no doubt on the basis that bad news stories are of more interest to readers and viewers than anything which reports success.
 In fact, we do know that there has been some variation in fisheries productivity over time and this has been reported regularly by the FAO (see Fig.1. below), even if the proportions change depending on the status of the individual stocks that may make the greater contributions to global annual fisheries production.
 The FAO reports over-fished stocks as those that may have an abundance below that which can produce Maximum Sustainable Yield (MSY) which is a conceptual approach for achieving the optimal productivity from a fishery (by weight of harvested fish), and is based on specific scientific knowledge of those fisheries.
 Some stocks, however, are known as data poor and since fishery management tends towards a precautionary approach it is quite possible that those stocks may be assessed against incorrect MSY calculations.
 It is also important to recognise that with slightly under 30% of stocks reported by the FAO as being over-exploited in 2016, the vast majority of the world’s fisheries are managed within sustainable limits.

 Fig.1.
 FAO (2016) State of the Worlds Fisheries and Aquaculture